Jack Rose (colonial administrator): Colonial service

-Following his release from the RAF in 1946, Rose joined the Colonial Service, serving as a district officer in the Barotseland district of Northern Rhodesia (today part of Zambia), and two terms as district commissioner in, first, Kalabo and then Kaloma.
-He then transferred to Lusaka for two years, before moving to the Chingola district.
+Following his release from the RAF in 1946, Rose joined the Colonial Service, serving as a district officer in the Barotseland district of Northern Rhodesia (today part of Zambia), and two terms as district commissioner, first in Kalabo and then Kaloma.
+He transferred to Lusaka for two years, before moving to the Chingola district.

-In 1960 Rose became the first Administrator of the Cayman Islands.
+In 1960, Rose became the first Administrator of the Cayman Islands.
 During his four years there, he commissioned a draft company law which expanded the islands' tax haven status.
 He was appointed a Member of the Order of the British Empire in the 1954 New Year Honours and a Companion of the Order of St Michael and St George in the 1963 New Year Honours.

-In 1963 Rose was appointed deputy governor of British Guiana (now Guyana).
+In 1963, Rose was appointed deputy governor of British Guiana (now Guyana).

-Rose retired in 1979, having also, since 1975, been secretary of the Salmon and Trout Association.
+Rose retired in 1979, after having served as secretary of the Salmon and Trout Association from 1975.